geeknik/my-awesome-stars/topics.md

 ## good-first-issue

+- [iib0011/omni-tools](https://github.com/iib0011/omni-tools) - Self-hosted collection of powerful web-based tools for everyday tasks.
+No ads, no tracking, just fast, accessible utilities right from your browser!
 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open sour
 - [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.
 - [HeyPuter/puter](https://github.com/HeyPuter/puter) - 🌐 The Internet OS!
 Free, Open-Source, and Self-Hostable.